joshnuss/sk-persisted-session-experiment/README.md

 - Each request is assigned a `sessionId`
 - The `sessionId` is encrypted and stored in a cookie
 - The cookie is used to access the session store
-- Session stores are persisted using a store, the inteface looks like this:
+- The session stores persist the data, the inteface looks like this:

 ```typescript
 interface Store<T> {